DamienToomey/Projects/Deep_Learning_GTA_V/README.md

         fake_image = self.netG.forward(input_concat)
 ```

-- with that (make sure to respect the indentation):
+- with the following code (make sure to respect the indentation):

 ```
 with torch.no_grad():
     fake_image = self.netG.forward(input_concat)